usd-aai-500-in1-group02/Module1_FinalProject/README.md

 ![Python](https://img.shields.io/badge/python-3.11%2B-blue)

 A comprehensive, AI-powered project designed to predict the likelihood of a stroke using medical and demographic data.
-This work emphasizes the importance of early risk detection, data quality, and model robustness—vital in proactive healthcare.
+This work emphasizes the importance of early risk detection, data quality, and model robustness, which are vital in proactive healthcare.

 ## 🧠 Problem Statement